COMCIFS/dREL/annotated-grammar.rst

 2. Subscriptions can now include lists of embedded assignments of the form ``.id = <value>``.
 This is part of an update to allow multi-key categories.

+3. Newlines are completely ignored via the whitespace production.
+This considerably simplifies the grammar at the cost of not forcing authors to lay out statements on separate lines.

 The dREL grammar is designed to nudge dREL authors into prioritising readability of the code.
 Although there are several places where newlines would not introduce ambiguity, newlines are generally only allowed in places where they do not unduly split up phrases.
 So, for example,